sifatsiddik/sifatsiddik.github.io/index.md

 ## About Me

 I’m a water engineering and management professional with hands-on experience and a practical, solution-oriented mindset.
-I’m passionate about harnessing modeling, programming, GIS and data tools to drive efficiency, automate workflows, and tackle the pressing water challenges of today, and those on the horizon.
+I’m passionate about harnessing modeling, programming, GIS and data tools to drive efficiency, automate workflows and tackle the pressing water challenges of today, and those on the horizon.

 ## Experience